What is ACH debit? (types, security, benefits)

 TEL (telephone-initiated entry) & WEB (internet-initiated entries)

 Some companies will accept a bank routing and account number over the phone as payment for goods or services.
 That information is used to create an ACH debit to move the money.
-The same process is used for internet-initiated entries (WEB).
+The same process is used for internet-initiated entries.
 Entering your account information into an online payment form authorizes the ACH debit transaction.

 ACH debit security measures